Every woman should schedule an exam with her gynecologist every year. We call this an “annual

 - A pap smear test: The pap smear is performed every other year for all women age 21 and above, and all women who have been sexually active for 3 years or more.
 During the pelvic exam, we will swab the cervix and send these cervical cells to the lab to check for pre-cancerous growth.
 The pap smear can save your life.

-Your doctor needs to know all of your healthcare concerns to best care for you, and an annual exam is the ideal time to share issues, problems or concerns.
-If you haven’t had an annual well woman exam in the last year, please call us today at (214) 363-7801.
+Your doctor needs to know all of your healthcare concerns to best care for you, and an annual exam is an ideal time to share issues, problems or concerns.
+If you haven’t had an annual

 *1Numbers from the National Cancer Database, provided by the American Cancer Society.